Coirt/Bark/README.md

 # Trim LFO v0.6.2
-Normal LFO with two offset knobs to route to Quad Logic below see Wiki above for more details.
+LFO module with two offset knobs which trims the top and bottom values from the LFO leaving the original waveform intact.
+Has the extra function of mixing the diffent waveforms when the offsets are left full, but those can be trimmed too.

 # Quad Logic v0.6.0
 Because 1 just is not enough.